WICG/navigation-api/README.md

 ## Security and privacy considerations

 Privacy-wise, this feature is neutral, due to its strict same-origin contiguous entry scoping.
 That is, it only exposes information which the application already has access to, just in a more convenient form.
-The storage of state in the `AppHistoryEntry`'s `state` property is a convenience with no new privacy concerns, since that state is only accessible same-origin; that is, it provides the same power as something like `sessionStorage` or `history.state`.
+The storage of app history state in the `AppHistoryEntry`s is a convenience with no new privacy concerns, since that state is only accessible same-origin; that is, it provides the same power as something like `sessionStorage` or `history.state`.

 One particular point of interest is the user-agent generated `appHistoryEntry.key` field, which is a user-agent-generated UUID.
 Here again the strict same-origin contiguous entry scoping prevents this from being used for cross-site tracking or similar.
 Specifically: